nickphayes/nickphayes.github.io/_posts/2025-02-24-safeguards.md

 ![Algorithm Pseudocode](../assets/img/blog/safeguard_algorithm.png){:class="pseudocode-image"}

 The algorithm starts by obtaining the weights of a model after an initial safeguard has been applied.
 Similar to meta-learning, the next phase can be broken down into an inner- and outer-loop.
 In the inner-loop, the authors simulate adversarial supervised fine-tuning (SFT) attacks and accumulate loss into a “tamper-resistance” gradient term.
-We can think of this as letting an ensemble of adversaries try to break a safeguard, observing the direction in which they would make model updates to do so, and storing this information for later.
+We can think of this as letting an ensemble of adversaries try to break a safeguard, observing the direction in which they would make model updates to allow this behavior, and storing this information for later.
 In the outer loop, we accumulate both standard language modeling loss and a representation loss into a “retain” gradient term.
 We can think of this as the portion of the algorithm that prevents performance degradation, both in terms of capabilities and internal representations.
 The model parameters are then updated using a weighted sum of both the tamper-resistance and retain gradient.
 Rinse and repeat for your desired number of outer steps, and (in theory) there you have it: an ideal safeguard.

 At first-glance, the algorithm appears to address both of our desired qualities for safeguards.
 It explicitly trains for tamper-resistance in the inner-loop, while optimizing for performance in the outer-loop.
 The question is, does it actually work?
 The answer: sorta!